Requirements for the Doctor of Philosophy Degree

 Candidates for the Ph.D. degree in the biomedical sciences function under the general administration of the College of Graduate Studies and the direct supervision of the faculty of this College.
 Programs must comply with the requirements for an advanced degree set by the Graduate Council and the Graduate Faculty Organization of the College of Graduate Studies.

 A total of 90 credit hours is required for the Ph.D. degree.
 A minimum of 30 credit hours is devoted to research and a minimum of 30 credit hours must be taken in didactic course work.
+The remaining 30 can be completed through any combination of didactic and/or research credits.

 For the Doctor of Philosophy degree, at least one year (24 credit hours earned during a single academic year) must be spent in residence at the Upstate Medical University campus.
 A student must be registered in the semester which the student defends their thesis/dissertation.